-Substantially all of the nonvoting stock and 5% of the voting stock of M.S.
-Management Associates, Inc. is owned by the Operating Partnership or its subsidiaries.
-Simon Property and M.S.
-Management Associates, Inc. elected to have M.S.
-Management Associates, Inc. and the subsidiaries in which it owns more than 35% of the value or voting power treated as taxable REIT subsidiaries.
+The Operating Partnership owns 100% of the stock of M.S.
+Management Associates, Inc. M.S.
+Management Associates, Inc. and the subsidiaries in which it owns more than 35% of the value or voting power are treated as taxable REIT subsidiaries.
 The value of the securities of M.S.
 Management Associates, Inc., including the value of its subsidiaries and the value of Simon Property's other taxable REIT subsidiaries, does not exceed 20% of the value of the total assets of Simon Property.

 After initially meeting the asset tests at the close of any quarter, Simon Property will not lose its status as a REIT for failure to satisfy the asset tests at the end of a later quarter solely by reason of changes in asset values.
 If Simon Property fails to satisfy the asset tests because it acquires securities or other property during a quarter, including an increase in Simon Property's interests in assets held, directly or indirectly, by the Operating Partnership, Simon Property can cure this failure by disposing of sufficient nonqualifying assets within 30 days after the close of that quarter.
 We believe we have maintained and will continue to maintain adequate records of the value of Simon Property's assets to ensure compliance with the asset tests and to take such other actions within the 30 days after the close of any quarter as may be required to cure any noncompliance.
-If we fail to cure noncompliance with the asset tests within this time period, Simon Property would cease to qualify as a REIT.
+If we failed to cure noncompliance with the asset tests within this time period, Simon Property would cease to qualify as a REIT.

 Annual Distribution Requirements.
-To maintain qualification as a REIT, Simon Property is required to distribute dividends, other than capital gain dividends, to its stockholders in an amount at least equal to the difference between (1) the sum of 90% of its "REIT taxable income," computed without regard to the dividends paid deduction and net capital gain, and 90% of its after tax net income, if any, from foreclosure property, and (2) the amount of certain items of noncash income, i.e., income attributable to leveled stepped rents, original issue discount on purchase money debt, or a like-kind exchange that is later determined to be taxable in excess of 5% of "REIT taxable income."
+To maintain qualification as a REIT, Simon Property is required to distribute dividends, other than capital gain dividends, to its stockholders in an amount at least equal to the difference between (1) the sum of 90% of its "REIT taxable income," computed without regard to the dividends paid deduction and net capital gain, and 90% of its after tax net income, if any, from foreclosure property, and (2) the amount of certain items of noncash income, i.e., income attributable to leveled stepped rents, original issue discount on purchase money debt, or a like-kind exchange that is later determined to be taxable, in excess of 5% of "REIT taxable income."
 In addition, if Simon Property is allocated any built-in gain as a result of the disposition during the restriction period of any asset subject to the built-in gain rules, then Simon Property will be required to distribute at least 90% of such built-in gain less the amount of tax incurred by Simon Property as a result of such gain.